 |

-This day we were able to drive to the different

-parts of the desolate and large forrest.
+This day we were able to drive to the different parts of the desolate and large forrest.
 Then we walked from there.

 Here we've just arrived to a new place.
-There are also some wildboars running
+There are also some wildboars running in this woods.

 |